Under Eyes, Cheeks & Nasolabial Folds

 The cheek can be separated into several subunits and different areas of tissue density.
 Most patients are best treated from high to low in order to maintain more volume higher in the face.
 For this reason, it is almost always better to address the under-eyes and cheek before treating the nasolabial folds.
 It is also important to realize that there is a significant difference between augmenting bony volume and soft tissue volume with fillers, as each will have a very different effect and length of duration.

 The lateral cheek can easily be augmented to enhance bony definition and contour.
 This increases the lateral projection of the cheek on frontal views.
-The lateral cheek filling can be connected to the under eye anteriorly and tapered posteriorly to produce the most natural 3-Dimensional result.
+The lateral cheek filling can be connected to the under eye anteriorly and tapered posteriorly to produce the most natural 3-D result.
 The posterior taper is necessary to avoid a sharp drop-off and to separate the temple from the zygomatic arch.
 When the lateral cheek augmentation is performed subtly, patients notice the change most when applying contouring make up.
 A slight bit more can provide a very elegant heart shape to the face, which gives the appearance of having been lifted.

-In men it is very important to address all three vectors of cheek projection in order to maintain masculinity while providing a more refreshed and rejuvenated appearance.
+In men, it is very important to address all three vectors of cheek projection in order to maintain masculinity while providing a more refreshed and rejuvenated appearance.

 Below is an example of what simple upper cheek filling can achieve.
 Please note that the nasolabial folds have improved without actually being filled.